Pike Electric, Inc.

 Note: In certain situations, an Associate Degree or 4-year degree may be required based upon client project or contractual requirements.

 A combination of job shadowing, classroom and interaction with more experienced employees as needed during first year in the position.

 PHYSICAL DEMANDS: The physical demands described here are representatives of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-• Use Hands to Feel, Handle or finger tools or controls 1/3 to 2/3 (Frequently)
+- Use Hands to Feel, Handle or finger tools or controls (Regularly)

 ☒Close Vision (clear vision at 20 inches or less)

 ☒Distance Vision (clear vision at 20 feet or more)

 ☒Color Vision (ability to identify and distinguish colors)